ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 The library used in your application is `opencv_world<version>.lib/dll`.

-Once the library files are correctly generated, run the following command to ensure there are no errors.
+Once the library files are correctly generated, run the following command to ensure that there are no errors.

 ```bash { output_lines = "2" }
 ./install/x64/vc17/bin/opencv_version.exe